 The Two Brothers Weblog is definitely not a world news or political venue, having only the scant possibility of such content if it is absolutely necessary to the main story line.
-Any actual news content posted here will always be closer to the type found on websites like Positive.News, Sunny Skyz and HappyNews, or ‘strange-odd news’ from around the internet that makes you go, “Hmm, that’s weird.”
+The only kind of news you’ll find here are uplifting articles from sources like Positive.News, Sunny Skyz and HappyNews, or ‘strange-odd news’ from around the internet that makes you go, “Hmm, that’s weird.”
 What we enjoy the most however, is composing our own original stories and essays, which is the primary reason for hosting this blog in the first place.

 Welcome from Brother Dennis